How to use demographic segmentation to target your audience and improve your marketing strategy.

 • Home Owner/Rent - Are your living quarters owned or being bought by you or someone in your household, rented for cash, or occupied without payment of cash rent?

 Marketers use income demographics to target their advertising, especially for high-end products.
-For instance, the Tesla Model X targets male customers who earn over $143,000 per year, over twice the average US household income.
+For instance, the Tesla Model X targets male customers who earn over $143,000 per year, over twice the average U.S. household income.
 Companies target their product design and marketing campaigns to people who can afford a luxury car with a high price tag.

-• Employment - Which of the following categories best describes your employment status?
+• Employment: Which of the following categories best describes your employment status?

-• Occupation - Which of the following best describes your current occupation?
+• Occupation: Which of the following best describes your current occupation?

-• Healthcare, Business, Education, Protective Service, etc.
+• Healthcare, Business, Education, Protective Services, etc.

-• Role - Which of the following most closely matches your current job title?
+• Role: Which of the following most closely matches your current job title?

-• Intern, Entry Level, Analyst / Associate, Manager, Senior Manager, Director, Vice President, Senior Vice President, C level executive (CIO, CTO, COO, CMO, Etc), President or CEO, Owner, Other (please specify)
+• Intern, Entry Level, Analyst / Associate, Manager, Senior Manager, Director, Vice President, Senior Vice President, C-level executive (CIO, CTO, COO, CMO, etc.), President or CEO, Owner, Other (please specify)

 A person’s occupation and role indicate their specialized skills and how they make money.
 Employment shows how consistently they are working in their occupation.
 Based on these two factors, marketers use this information to define their target market’s income level and professional interests.